azeembk/Stylish-Calculator/README.md

    - Click on the buttons to enter numbers and operators.
    - Click the **C** button to clear the input.
    - Press **=** to calculate the result.

-3. The watermark, **"Created with ❤️ by Azeem Bk"**, will always be displayed at the bottom of the calculator with a clickable link to **Azeembk.com**.

 ## Contributing